-- 3.1 The Commander of the Support Services Division is normally a Major that is responsible for the supervision of the Personnel Command, Accreditation Unit and the Budget & Grants Manager. - 3.1.1 Accreditation Unit The Commander of the Accreditation Unit is normally a Lieutenant that is responsible for the Agency's CALEA Accreditation, Staff Inspection, and Policy Development.
-This unit is responsible for maintaining CALEA Accreditation, Directives Manual, PowerDMS, Intranet and forms management, and conducting Staff Inspections. - 3.2 Personnel Command The Commander of Personnel Command is normally a Captain responsible for the supervision of Personnel Services and the Training Unit. - 3.2.1 Training Unit - The Commander of the Training Unit supervises the Assistant Commander, Academy Manager, Range Master, Career Development Manager, and the Personal Protective Equipment Manager. - 3.2.2 Personnel Services The Commander of Personnel Services is normally a Lieutenant that is responsible for the supervision of Personnel Services personnel assigned to the MDTA Police, acts as a liaison between non-sworn employees and the MDTA Human Resources Office and oversees the MDTA Police Promotional Process. - 3.2.2.1 Recruitment & Selection Unit The Commander of the Recruitment & Selection Unit supervises sworn recruiters, non-sworn background investigators and the Polygraph Unit. - 3.2.2.1.1 Polygraph The Polygraph staff consists of certified polygraph examiners.
-The Polygraph staff conducts criminal, background, and internal polygraph examinations.
+- 3.1 The Commander of the Support Services Division is normally a Major that is responsible for the supervision of the Personnel Command and the Administrative & Financial Services Command. - 3.2 Personnel Command - The Commander of Personnel Command is normally a Captain responsible for the supervision of the Commanders of Personnel & Recruitment Services Section and the Training Unit.
+They also oversee the MDTA Police Promotional Process. - 3.2.1 Personnel & Recruitment Services - The Commander of Personnel & Recruitment Services is normally a Lieutenant responsible for the supervision of the Recruitment Section and the Health & Wellness Unit. - 3.2.1.1 Recruitment Section - The Manager of the Recruitment Section supervises sworn recruiters, non-sworn background investigators and the Polygraph Team. - 3.2.1.1.1 Polygraph Team - The Polygraph staff consists of certified polygraph examiners.
+The Polygraph staff conducts criminal, background, and internal polygraph examinations. - 3.2.1.2 Training Unit The Commander of the Training Unit supervises the Assistant Commander, Academy Manager, Range Master, Career Development Manager, and the In-Service Manager. - 3.2.1.3 Health & Wellness Unit The Health & Wellness Unit is responsible for the handling of employee confidential matters, counseling for employees following overwhelming incidents or situations on-duty/off-duty, as well as resources for mental and physical health, financial, family, etc concerns.

-- 3.2.3 Health & Wellness Unit The Health & Wellness Unit is responsible for the handling of employee confidential matters, counseling for employees following overwhelming incidents or situations on-duty/off-duty, as well as resources for mental and physical health, financial, family, etc concerns. - 3.2.3.1 Critical Incident Stress Management Team The CISM Team assists with requests for employees experiencing severe stress, providing peer support, and facilitating critical incident debriefings.
-They coordinate with therapists (Licensed Psychologists) when requested matters are warranted. - 3.2.3.2 Chaplain Program The Chaplains are available for requests for post-incident situations dealing with officer needs, critical incidents, and death notifications.
+3.2.1.3.1 Critical Incident Stress Management Team - The CISM Team assists with requests for employees experiencing severe stress, providing peer support, and severe stress, providing peer support, and facilitating critical incident debriefings.
+They coordinate with therapists (Clinical Social Worker) when requested matters are warranted.

+3.2.1.3.2 Chaplain Program - The Chaplains are available for requests for post-incident situations dealing with officer needs, critical incidents, and death notifications.